heutelbeck/sapl-policy-engine/sapl-documentation/2_5_PolicySets.md

 ### Policies

 Each policy set must contain one or more policies.
-[See above](../2_3_PolicyStructure/#sapl-policy) how to describe a SAPL policy.
+[See above](../2_3_PolicyStructure/#policy-syntax) how to describe a SAPL policy.
 If the combining algorithm uses the `first` voting style, the policies are evaluated in the order in which they appear in the policy set.

 In each policy, functions and attribute finders imported at the beginning of the SAPL document can be used under their shorter name.
-All variables assigned for the policy set (see [Variable Assignments](../2_3_PolicyStructure/#variable-assignment)) are available within the policies but can be overwritten by a variable assignment within a particular policy.
+All variables assigned for the policy set (see [Variable Assignments](#variable-assignments) above) are available within the policies but can be overwritten by a variable assignment within a particular policy.

 ### Example: First Applicable Policy